asifuzzamanasif75/SmartInventory/README.md

 # 📦 SmartInventory
 **Inventory & Stock Management System**

 **SmartInventory** is a web-based inventory and stock management system designed for small and medium-sized businesses.
-The system provides a centralized platform to manage products, track stock levels, maintain supplier information, and monitor sales and purchase records efficiently.
+The system provides a centralized platform to manage products, track stock levels, maintain supplier information and monitor sales and purchase records efficiently.
 By automating inventory management, SmartInventory reduces manual errors and improves operational efficiency.

 ---